Serifos – Katapola

 How long is the ferry from Serifos to Katapola?

-Ferries from Serifos to Katapola sail in around 5 hours.
+Ferries from Serifos to Katapola sail in around 7 hours 25 minutes.
+The fastest ferry is approximately 5 hours.
 Ferry duration can vary by ferry provider and can be impacted by weather conditions.

 Serifos Katapola Ferry Operator Schedules